Getting to grips with Fortnite weapons is a must if you want to excel in Epic's battle royale shooter.

 A good tactic is to quickly run and throw some Remote Explosives onto the crate, detonating it when an unsuspecting opponent goes to pilfer the cache.
 It is possible to shoot down a Drop by popping the balloon, but with 1,250 health, it'll take a lot of firepower to burst it which could give away your position.

-Finding a Supply Llama should be your main focus if you plan on building (during the endgame especially) since it rewards you with 200 random materials, as well as a number of bullets and consumable items.
+Hoping to find a Supply Llama should be your main focus if you plan on building (during the endgame especially) since it rewards you with 200 random materials, as well as a number of bullets and consumable items.
 Spawning only three times per match in random locations, they're a rare find so like Supply Drops, you'll probably find yourself battling amongst others for the precious cache.
 All ammo types except Rockets have a 100% drop rate, along with the Wood, Stone and Brick materials.
+Our Llama locations page can help you narrow down finding one if you need advice.

 5) Vending Machines